 Cons

 - DUP style of training can expose a downswing of progression.
-Performance will not alway be at its peak.
-On weaker days, higher intensity loads will move much slower and feel heavier.
-This could cause you to potentially doubt the direction your training is going in.
+Performance will not always be at its peak.
+On weaker days, higher-intensity loads will move much slower and feel heavier.
+This could cause you to doubt the direction your training is going in potentially.

 - DUP is more complex.
 You are juggling way more variables when you use DUP.
 This makes it much more challenging to incorporate into your programming.
 Managing varying intensities and loads is a more advanced tactic that can be effective if you have experience.

-How To Structure Your DUP Workouts For Powerlifting
+How To Plan Your DUP Workouts For Powerlifting

-The most important thing to think about when you are structuring your workouts is recovery.
+The most important thing to consider when structuring your workouts is recovery.
 Squats are taxing to the posterior chain and require 48 – 72 hours of recovery.
 This allows us to train squats 2-3x a week.

 Squat Example:

-Bench is less fatiguing because less stress is placed on the posterior chain and less muscles are involved.
+The bench press is less fatiguing because less stress is placed on the posterior chain, and fewer muscles are involved.
 Bench press involves pectoralis major, minor, deltoid, and triceps brachii.
-24-48 hours of recovery are often needed which allows us to train 2-4x a week.
+24-48 hours of recovery are often needed, allowing us to train 2-4x times a week.

 Bench Example: